 Zwilling ★★★★ Four Star

 The Four Star is Zwilling J.A.
 Henckels’ top-selling knife featuring a full bolster, black handle with covered rivets for a sleek look.

 Zwilling Twin Four Star II

 Similar to the Four Star, the Twin Four Star II has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.

 Zwilling Twin 1731

-The Twin 1731 line features a curved bolster that makes handling safe and easy while allowing you to use the entire blade.
-The handle is made out of untreated, oiled ebony wood giving it an elegant classic look.
+The Twin 1731 line features a curved bolster that makes handling safe and comfortable while allowing you to use the entire blade.
+The handle is made out of untreated, oiled ebony wood, giving it an elegant classic look.
 The Zwilling logo is engraved on the bolster for additional elegance.
 Warning: this knife is extremely expensive (Related: check out my guide to the top high-priced chef’s knives).

 I wish I could definitively recommend one brand over the other, but it is not that simple.